-- Immediately press for a re-opening of the Canada-China FIPA, asking the Peoples' Republic of China to allow a re-negotiation; - Be prepared to insist on maintaining any laws to which the Peoples' Republic of China objects if those laws are passed to repair the damage done by Harper's omnibus budget bills, even if that means paying out significant arbitration awards to China; - Ensure that Canada stops entering into FIPAs with any more countries or trading blocs (CETA, TPPA, etc.); - Open a global dialogue to rescind all existing bi-lateral FIPAs between and among all countries to rebalance corporate rights and domestic sovereignty; - Negotiate a new Multilateral Agreement on Corporate Rights and Responsibilities.
+- Immediately press for a re-opening of the Canada-China FIPA, asking the People's Republic of China to allow a re-negotiation; - Be prepared to insist on maintaining any laws to which the People's Republic of China objects if those laws are passed to repair the damage done by Harper's omnibus budget bills, even if that means paying out significant arbitration awards to China; - Ensure that Canada stops entering into FIPAs with any more countries (such as through the TPP) and renegotiates the ones we have joined (such as CETA); - Open a global dialogue to rescind all existing bi-lateral FIPAs between and among all countries to rebalance corporate rights and domestic sovereignty; - Negotiate a new Multilateral Agreement on Corporate Rights and Responsibilities.
 The effort from 1995 to 1998 to negotiate a Multilateral Agreement on Investment in the OECD failed as it lacked balance.
 The Green Party of Canada, working with Green Parties around the world, will press for new global negotiations to create a level playing field for multinational corporations and uphold countries' sovereignty.
 The template will be based on the European Union's (EU) in which no country's environmental and labour laws can fall below the very most rigorous of any EU state.
 By ensuring that all corporations in the world must adhere to minimum standards to protect children, the environment and labour rights, no company could gain competitive advantage by trampling on these fundamental elements of responsible corporate citizenship.

-5.17 North American Union (NAU) by increment
+5.16 North American Union (NAU) by increment

-Bi-lateral and Tri-lateral negotiations - between Canada, United States, and Mexico - to 'harmonize' national standards and rules are continuing, notwithstanding the reported demise of the Security and Prosperity Partnership (SPP), proposed in 2005, that was exposed and discredited by an effective grass-roots awareness-raising campaign.
+Bi-lateral and Tri-lateral negotiations - between Canada, United States, and Mexico - to 'harmonize' national standards and rules are continuing, notwithstanding the reported demise of the Security and Prosperity Partnership (SPP), proposed in 2005, that was exposed and discredited by an effective grassroots awareness-raising campaign.